sam22kalvium/E-Commerce_follow_along/README.md

 - Fetch all cart products using the user's email.

 This milestone focuses on implementing backend logic to retrieve cart items efficiently.

+### Milestone 19: Cart Page UI and Quantity Control

+In this milestone, we will create a cart page UI and add functionality to increase or decrease the quantity of products in the cart.

+#### Key Tasks:
+- Build a frontend cart page to display products fetched from the backend.
+- Add options to increase and decrease product quantities with + and - buttons.
+- Create backend endpoints to handle quantity adjustments.

+This milestone enhances the cart functionality by allowing users to modify product quantities.